 Left as it is, your hand won’t beat the dealer’s often enough to be profitable, so you need to improve your score.

-If your hand is worth 11 or less, you can hit without fear of busting.
+If your hand has a blackjack value of 11 or less, you can hit without fear of busting.
 With 12 or more, it’s a different story.
 A lot of blackjack players fear busting and stand instead of hit, choosing to take their chances with a weak hand, probably because they’ve seen it win.

 But the numbers are the only thing that matters when you play blackjack online, and it’s often necessary to try and improve your hand, even when your risk of busting is high.